luclucky/HabitatConnectivity_Colonization/README.md

 ------

-For suggestions or requests for further information contact the corresponding author Lucas Streib:\
+For suggestions or requests for further information please contact the corresponding author Lucas Streib:\

-&#9993; streib@uni-landau.de
+&#9993; streib@uni-landau.de\
 &#9990; +49 6341 280-32317\

 Institute for Enviornmental Sciences\